Shivamt99/Capstone_Project/README.md

 # Objective

 This project hopes to identify dog breeds from images.
 This is a fine-grained classification problem: all breeds of Canis lupus familiaris share similar body features and over-all structure, so differentiating between breeds is a difficult problem.
 Furthermore, there is low inter-breed and high intra-breed variation; in other words, there are relatively few differences between breeds and relatively large differences within breeds, differing in size, shape, and color.

-In fact, dogs are both the most morphologically and genetically diverse species on Earth.
-The difficulties of identifying breeds because of diversity are compounded by the stylistic differences of photographs used in the dataset, which features dogs of the same breed in a variety of lightings and positions.
+At 202 breeds recognized by the American Kennel club, even canine enthusiasts could struggle to correctly identify most breeds from images.
+I propose an application that can take images of a dog and gives its best estimation of the dog breed, hopefully exceeding the average human level of accuracy.
+I believe an application such as this will come to the aid of municipal animal control services and good Samaritans recognizing an opportunity to reunite a lost dog with their family.